mroonga/mroonga/doc/source/install.rst

 There is a case that incompatible change is introduced at new release.
 It is announced by release announce if new release contains such a incompatible change.

-Here is the list of recommended way of upgrading mroonga from old release.
+Here is the list of recommended way of upgrading Mroonga from old release.

 See following URL about upgrade sequence if you use previous version.